22nd April 2014 Content supplied by: Pathsensors Inc.

 Zephyr Pathogen Identifier for Biological Agents in the Field

 PathSensors Inc., is introducing the portable Zephyr Pathogen Identifier system, which delivers extremely rapid, highly reliable detection of bacteria, virus and toxins in powder and liquid samples in minutes.
 The Zephyr Identifier uses CANARY® (Cellular Analysis and Notification of Antigen Risks and Yields) technology which is licensed from the MIT-Lincoln Laboratory.
 With CANARY® biosensors, the rapid kinetics and signal amplification of cell- based signaling enables pathogen detection at sensitivities down to 50 cfu/pfu within 5 minutes.
 Zephyr detects foodborne pathogens such as Salmonella, E.coli, Listeria and Campylobacter in dry foods, meats and on food preparation surfaces; significant issues for food producers worldwide.
 Currently, PathSensors is engaged in programs with the USDA and FDA to identify pathogens in poultry and plant materials.

 The new Zephyr system expands PathSensors’ line of rugged instrumentation that includes The BioFlash-‐AF® Identifier for aerosol collection and identification of airborne pathogens in the ag-‐poultry environment, using a single sample.

 PathSensors now offers a complete line of instrumentation that can identify biological agents in any sample matrix: powder, liquid or aerosol.
 The instruments can be used as standalone or as part of an integrated biological detection system.
 The existing product line also includes the rugged PathSensors BioFlash-E Biological Identifier, a high-volume, high-performance aerosol sampler for building, event and mailroom applications.

 CANARY technology uses pathogen-specific antibodies expressed on the biosensor surface which trigger bioluminescent proteins.
 The biosensor in the presence of a pathogen (virus, bacteria or toxin) binds surface bound antibodies triggering an intracellular calcium release, which activates the bioluminescent proteins and generates the emission of light.

-Date Published: April 22, 2014
+Date Published: 22nd April 2014